Tourist Guide: The Best Things to Do in Barcelona – With Handy Google Map

 To view the map in a separate browser tab, click here.

-If you haven’t booked anywhere to stay yet, and you’re a solo and/or budget traveller like me, I highly recommend Equity Point Centric Hostel.
+If you haven’t booked anywhere to stay yet, and you’re a solo and/or budget traveler like me, I highly recommend Equity Point Centric Hostel.
 I stayed there for 3 nights and had a great time.
 It’s centrally located and has an awesome rooftop terrace and bar.
 You can check it out by clicking here.

 Ready? …Let’s get going!

-Probably the most iconic symbol of Barcelona is the Sagrada Familia, which is a large Roman Catholic church, designed by famous architect, Antonio Gaudi.
+Probably the most iconic symbol of Barcelona is the Sagrada Familia, which is a large Roman Catholic church, designed by the famous architect, Antonio Gaudi.